 Think you have Rodents?

 Rodents have been co-existing with humans since the march of time.
 They harbour in our homes and savage our food.
 They carry diseases and fleas.
-You need to get rid of the rodent problem in and around your home.
+You need to eliminate the rodent problem in and around your home.

 What are the signs of Rodents?